Enabled local development env with DDEV

 Additionally, perhaps in the future GitLab CI could also leverage DDEV to run automated QA for modules, which would lead to truly reproducible builds across development and testing environments.

-• Status changed to RTBC 17 days ago
+• Status changed to RTBC about 1 month ago

 I added ddev and ddev-drupal-contrib to Svg Image Field contrib module and to Rivet contrib theme, but ddev-drupal-contrib advocates for also committing the custom ddev commands it provides, it does become burdensome to keep things updated as the drop keeps moving (between ddev updates, drupal updates, ddev-drupal-contrib updates).